 Learning Arabic could be the first step in accepting UAE wholeheartedly.
 It will be our way of praying respect to UAE.

 But I couldn’t learn it fluently for some reason.
-A major reason for this was the dominance of English and how things are easily done in English.
+A significant reason for this was the dominance of English and how things are quickly done in English.
 After settling down here in UAE, I always had this question in mind: How many people are here as expatriates?
-And how many have put in effort to learn this local language?
+And how many have put in the effort to learn this local language?
 Learning Arabic could be the first step in accepting the UAE wholeheartedly.
-It can also bebeneficial in many ways.
+It can also be beneficial in many ways.

 I had the opportunity to do many things and learn new activities.
-So, I thoughtof giving the language a try and joined a summer camp to learn Arabic as I personally knew the tutor Aunt Nafisa.
-She is from yemen having the fluency of language with deep understanding.
+So, I thought of giving the language a try and joining a summer camp to learn Arabic as I knew the tutor, Aunt Nafisa.
+She is from Yemen having fluency in language with deep understanding.
 She is an inspirational soul, seen always motivating others.

-Nearing to age of 40 when I went for my first class, to my complete surprise I saw we were only six students in room.
-There were two women my age, a young boy who was seven, and two other boys, both years old.
+Nearing the age of 40, when I went for my first class, I saw we were only six students in the room, to my complete surprise.
+There were two women my age, a young boy who was seven and two other boys, both years old.
 I didn’t know that Arabic was one of the top ten most widely spoken languages in the world.

-We started with basic greetings like “marhaban” means hello; “kaifa haluka” which means ‘how are you’ and more.
-We studied the history of Arabic, on the first day they taught us about the Arabic language and its origins.
-And then we started understanding grammer – verbs, nouns and plurals.
-Two more people joined us and we were now a class of eight.
-With lots fun and learning, our Arabic camp cameto an end.
+We started with basic greetings like “Marhaba”, which means hello, “kaifa haluka”, which means ‘how are you and more.
+Then, we studied the history of Arabic.
+They taught us about the Arabic language and its origins on the first day.
+And then, we started understanding grammar – verbs, nouns and plurals.
+Two more people joined us, and we were now a class of eight.
+With lots of fun and learning, our Arabic camp ended.
 We did receive a certificate, which left me with a lot of pride.
-I was happy I thought out of box and did something that inspired my daughter, my community, and me.
+I was happy I thought out of the box and did something that inspired my daughter, my community, and me.
 It made me want to continue what I started, no matter how much time it demands.
-I am sure this small step would take me to a long way.
+I am sure this small step would take me a long way.
 I have personally decided I will continue learning Arabic.
 It will help me master a new language and add to my skill set.
-I request people living in the countryto learn the language and give it some thought.
+I request that people living in the country know the language and give it some thought.
 It will be our way of paying respect to the UAE.

 Enjoy the little things…

-We all have interesting hobbies.
-Some convert their hobbies into successful career while many others get busy in their respective lives, forgetting they ever had any hobby.
-Maintaining our hobbies is important because they act as great stressed buster.
+We all have exciting hobbies.
+Some convert their hobbies into successful careers while others get busy in their respective lives, forgetting they had any hobby.
+Maintaining our hobbies is crucial because they act as significantly stressed busters.
 They relax our mind and body.
 The heart feels at peace.
 Our everyday life has become so fast and robotic.
-It’sdifficult to spare time these days for hobbies and creativity.
+It is difficult to spare time these days for hobbies and creativity.

 Moreover, the digital world has eaten into our free time.
-I have seen people in the past enjoying hobbies like painting, listening to music, pottery, sharing jokes, reading and more.
+I have seen people enjoying hobbies like painting, listening to music, pottery, sharing jokes, reading and more.
 The human touch was present.

 Sadly, that has now changed.
 Advanced gadgets have taken away small everyday joys.
-We need to work on our forgotten hobbies.
+Instead, we need to work on our forgotten hobbies.
 Live a simple but happier life by creativity.

 I believe that hobbies should be enhanced and encouraged.
-If a child likes to paint, he could become a famous painter of the future.
-Same with story writing can be a best seller writer.
+If a child likes to paint, he could become a famous future painter.
+Same with story writing can be a best-seller writer.
 We can’t crush these desires.

 I always loved listening to music, reading novels and penning down my thought in a diary.
 But I took a long break from writing due to my responsibilities.
 It’s not that I am a professional writer, but writing freed me from my stresses.